OzTAM’s mission

 Towards that goal, OzTAM consults continually and widely across the industry.

-As part of OzTAM’s formal governance processes, the ABC and SBS television networks, Media Federation of Australia (MFA), Australian Association of National Advertisers (AANA) and Australian Subscription Television & Radio Association (ASTRA) have observer status at OzTAM board meetings.
+As part of OzTAM’s formal governance processes and commitment to transparency, the ABC and SBS television networks, Foxtel, Media Federation of Australia (MFA) and Australian Association of National Advertisers (AANA) have observer status at OzTAM board meetings.

 OzTAM also has a Technical Advisory Committee, or TAC, comprising representatives from across the media industry.
-The committee meets regularly and is a forum where technical issues regarding the ratings service are discussed with a focus on continuous improvement.
+The committee meets regularly and is a forum where technical issues regarding the performance, development and design of the ratings service are discussed with a focus on continuous improvement.

 OzTAM’s culture of continual service improvement has been in place since launch, when a number of enhancements to the pre-2001 service were introduced.